 There shall be no limit to the maximum number of members within the Association or its membership classes.
 Any person meeting the membership requirements stated in the Constitution may become a member by submitting an application and payment of the required membership fees.
 Memberships are non-transferrable.
 The Board of Directors will notify the applicant of approval.
 The period of membership in the NAEPSDP runs from January 1-December 31 of each year.

-An individual is a member in good standing from the day they pay their dues through the remainder of that calendar year.
+An individual is a member in good standing if their membership fee is paid no later than June 30 of the current year.

-Dues will not be prorated, regardless of when they are paid during the year.
+Fees will not be prorated, regardless of when they are paid during the year.

-To receive the member discount for members attending the Annual Conference, dues must be paid prior to registering for the conference.
+To receive the member discount, if available, for attending the Annual Conference, members must be in good standing.

-Only members in good standing will be eligible for association awards.
+Only members in good standing will be eligible for Association awards.

-Active and Life members in good standing (current membership fees paid) of the Association shall be eligible to vote, hold elected or appointed positions, or serve on committees in the Association, and are hereinafter referred to as ‘eligible members’.
+Active and Life members in good standing of the Association shall be eligible to vote, hold elected or appointed positions, or serve on committees in the Association, and are hereinafter referred to as ‘eligible members’.

-• Dues for Life membership are payable on a one‐time basis and are set at an amount equal to four times the current annual rate of Active member’s dues.
+Dues for Life membership are payable on a one‐time basis and are set at an amount equal to four times the current annual rate of Active member’s dues.
 Life members have all the rights and privileges of Active members.
-If a Life member returns to active employment status, he/she will be required to pay dues as an Active member until retirement status is resumed.
+If Life members return to active employment status, they will be required to pay dues as Active members until retirement status is resumed.
 Life member status would be reinstated without additional payment when Extension employment returns to retirement status.

 Section 2.
 Membership Fees